 - In The Naked Gun 2 1/2, Drebin has to disarm a nuclear bomb at one point in the film.
 He can't figure out what wire to cut, but saves the day by accidentally unplugging the bomb, shutting it down.

 - In Rush Hour, the token chick (the bomb technician) must disable the C4 strapped to a child.
 The important part is not in what she cuts but in what order: she fails a bomb training class because of this — in fact that's why they hire her to get it off.
 She even uses a rhyme to memorize it.
 The order: Roses are red (red), violets are blue (blue), honey is sweet (green), and so are you (takes the bomb off the kid).

 - In the 1994 The Shadow film, Dr. Lane, faced with a bomb he built while under Mind Control, declares that "It's usually green," but then cuts the red wire (he'd previously been established as red-green colourblind).
 At the last second, Margo pulls the green wire before he does so.

 MARGO: (strained, nudging the green wire) This is green. (nudges the red wire) That's red.

-In Sky High, where the device that sabotaged the school's anti gravity systems could be disabled by severing the red wire, but most of its wires are red.
+- In Sky High (2005), where the device that sabotaged the school's anti gravity systems could be disabled by severing the red wire, but most of its wires are red.

-Speed.
-The bomb will go off if any of the wires are cut, justified — the guy who made the bomb is a retired Bomb Squad member himself, and knew how to make it impossible to practically disarm.
+- In Speed, Jack goes through a lot of trouble to get under the bus while in motion to disarm the bomb, only to see it's too complex for him to safely do it and has to leave it alone; justified — the guy who made the bomb is a retired Bomb Squad member himself, and knew how to make it impossible to practically disarm.

 "Do you have any idea what you're doing?"